Create Product Groups and Product Bundles in Salesforce Without CPQ

 - Click the Product tab.

-- Select Product Bundle / Product Group.
+- Select Product Bundle or Product Group.

 - Use the Wizard to add products to the bundle.